 Most discomfort should subside between days three and seven, and you’ll be able to consume more solid things after a week.
 Your dentist will likely recommend avoiding particular foods for a while.
 After a week, you may start lightly brushing the surgical areas to eliminate food and other debris, and then continue brushing your other teeth as usual.

 After approximately two weeks, the area around the extraction will likely be a little sensitive but largely healed and feel almost normal.
 At this point most normal eating and dental hygiene habits can resume.
 Remember to keep your dentist informed of any changes.

 Wisdom teeth have an interesting history that tells the story of the natural evolution of human civilization and diet.
 In modern dental development, wisdom teeth can be harmless or problematic depending on your luck.
 Should you need to undergo wisdom teeth extraction, your dentist will talk you through the process and ensure you have nothing to worry about.
 Wisdom teeth removal is a minor oral surgery that is usually minimally invasive, but necessary in the case of pain, crowding, impaction or infection.

 Sometimes a need for wisdom teeth extraction is painfully obvious (no pun intended), but sometimes it’s not always clear whether wisdom teeth extraction is necessary or not.
 Stay ahead of the game by chatting to your dentist about wisdom teeth.
-Experts like Brodie Bowman Orthodontics or this Orthodontist in Destin, FL can advise you wisdom teeth removal, perform X-rays and extractions and stay ahead of the game by taking a look at your mouth and seeing if your wisdom teeth might be emerging soon.
+Experts like Brodie Bowman Orthodontics or this Orthodontist in Destin, FL can advise you wisdom teeth removal, perform X-rays, and extractions and stay ahead of the game by taking a look at your mouth and seeing if your wisdom teeth might be emerging soon.